A (re-)introduction to the extensible shell

 -rw-r--r-- 1 jpco jpco 12345 Aug 31 15:44 'Long Document.pdf'

-From Scheme, es draws features like first-class functions and lexical bindings.
+From Scheme, es draws features like first-class functions and lexical scope.

 fn map cmd args {